milanofthe/pathsim/paper/paper.md

 # Comparison to Existing Tools

 Several Python tools exist for simulating dynamical systems.
 Standard ODE solvers like `scipy.integrate.solve_ivp` [@virtanen2020scipy] offer robust integration but lack a structured framework for modeling complex, interconnected systems or handling discrete events natively.
+The *Python Control Systems Library* [@pythoncontrol] is a popular package for modeling and optimizing dynamical systems from the control engineering perspective primarily.
 Libraries like `SimuPy` [@Margolis2017; @SimuPyRepo] provide a block-based modeling approach similar to PathSim, leveraging SymPy for symbolic definition and SciPy solvers for integration.
-Other frameworks like `Collimator` [@pycollimator] offer graphical interfaces and JAX-based acceleration but introduce dependencies beyond the standard scientific Python stack. `bdsim` [@bdsimRepo] also provides block diagram simulation with a graphical editor, focusing often on robotics.
-PathSim differentiates itself by offering a purely script-based block-diagram interface with a *decentralized architecture*, *native integration* of both automatic differentiation and discrete event handling, and a *built-in library* of independently implemented and verified ODE solvers (beyond wrapping SciPy), all while maintaining *minimal core dependencies*.
+Other frameworks like `Collimator` [@pycollimator] offer graphical interfaces and JAX-based acceleration but require compilation and introduce dependencies beyond the standard scientific Python stack. `bdsim` [@bdsimRepo] also provides block diagram simulation, focusing on robotics.

+PathSim differentiates itself by offering a purely script-based block-diagram interface with a *decentralized architecture*, native integration of both *automatic differentiation* and *discrete event handling*, and a *built-in library* of independently implemented and verified ODE solvers (beyond wrapping SciPy), all while maintaining *minimal core dependencies*.

 # Architecture and Design